-Third and Subsequent Offenses The student will be ineligible to participate in extracurricular activities for up to one (1) calendar year.
+Third and Subsequent Offenses during a student's middle school or high school career: The student will be ineligible to participate in extracurricular activities for up to one (1) calendar year.

-Safe Harbor If a student, in good faith, suspects that he or she needs assistance in dealing with a personal substance abuse problem before it is known to the school, the student may request assistance from the school administration, guidance counselor, student assistance team, coach or sponsor of an activity without fear of penalty under the Good Conduct Rule.
+Safe Harbor: If a student, in good faith, suspects that he or she needs assistance in dealing with a personal substance abuse problem before it is known to the school, the student may request assistance from the school administration, guidance counselor, student assistance team, coach or sponsor of an activity without fear of penalty under the Good Conduct Rule.
 The student must, at his/her own expense, enter and follow a prescribed program of assessment, evaluation and treatment, if indicated by a non-school agency, and must make the administration aware of her or his participation in such a program by providing a written confirmation from the agency providing the program.
 This option may be used once per middle school career and once per high school career.